jonathanduane/ibi/README.md

    - Go to [vercel.com](https://vercel.com)
    - Click "New Project"
    - Import your GitHub repository
-   - Vercel will automatically detect the configuration from `vercel.json`
+   - Vercel will detect the `vercel.json` configuration automatically
+   - The build will use the serverless API functions in the `/api` folder
    - Click "Deploy"

-3. **Environment Variables** (if using database):
-   - In Vercel dashboard, go to your project settings
-   - Add environment variables:
+3. **Configuration Details**:
-     - `DATABASE_URL` (if using PostgreSQL)
+   - Frontend builds to `dist/public` using Vite
+   - API endpoints are serverless functions in `/api` folder
-     - Any other required environment variables
+   - No additional environment variables needed for basic functionality
+   - CORS headers are configured for cross-origin requests

 ### Configuration Files